Emulator Issues #12132

 Are you sure that what you want is not addressed by issue 9024?
 It seems like most games where circles currently look wrong would be fixed by that.

-Updated by sn35ttt about 4 years ago
+Updated by sn35ttt over 4 years ago

 JosJuice wrote: